 TIER TWO AND THREE LINKS

 Many of the same types of links used for tier one link building can also be used for tiers two and three.
-These include PBN Links, Guest Posts and Link Insertions, Web 2.0 Links, and High Performance Links.
+These include PBN Links, Guest Posts or Niche Edits.
 Other types of linking that can be used include Syndication and Forum Question and Answer (Q&A) Links.
 Syndication links are a method of boosting your guest posts and thus generating more website traffic.
 News sites that typically use the rel=cannonical tag give the option of viewers following or not following your links, which can be accessed usually covering up to 100 media platforms for less than $100 USD.

 Question and Answer links involving crowds and forums are also good sources of website traffic and SEO.
 These links can involve the niche of your website and drive traffic to PBNs.
 Typically, they can be purchased at $10 USD per link.
 These links are typically placed at tier two.
 With such taken into consideration, the way these tiers are used in link building depend on different factors regarding website success.

 Anchor diversity is simply keyword diversity.
 Recent Google updates and changes in its algorithm penalizes websites that use 30-50% of exact keywords for website backlinks.
 Different types of anchors can be used in different tiers.
 For example, anchors with high authority and relevance should be used in tier one.
 These keywords involve PBN Links, Link Insertions, Guestographics, Niche Relevant Guest Posts, and Link Relevant Editorial Posts.